 With its recently passed labor regulations, having a minimum wage in Qatar is now a legal reality and expats should do their homework and know their rights when it comes to working there.

 An expat hub for people from across the world, Qatar is a veritable melting pot of cultures.
 In fact, Qatar employs the vast majority of its workers from abroad, in areas ranging from teaching to IT, and finance to gardening.
 Unsurprisingly, average salaries in Qatar are just as variable.
-In this helpful guide, we walk you through the factors that affect your salary, as well as minimum wage laws and options for reporting labor abuses.
+We walk you through the factors that affect your salary, as well as minimum wage laws and options for reporting labor abuses.
+Read on to find out about:

 - The minimum wage in Qatar